redstonerayyy/yt-enhanced/README.md

 1. Clone the repository with git or download all the files in the repository in any other way (Release Page, Download Button)
 2. Open your browser, go to `chrome://extensions`, enable developer mode.
-3. Click on "Load Unpacked" an chose the location of the previousl cloned repository.
+3. Click on "Load Unpacked" an chose the location of the previously cloned repository.
 4. Open Youtube and enjoy your experience.
 5. As this repository will get updated, you may need to sync your git repository or download the files and load the extension again